Early Life and Education

-Peggy Tsiang Cherng was born in Mawlamyine, Myanmar (formerly Burma), around 1947/1948 and grew up in Hong Kong.
-She attended Clementi Secondary School, graduating in 1966.
-Cherng then moved to the United States to pursue higher education, attending Baker University in Kansas, where she met her future husband, Andrew Cherng.
+Peggy Tsiang Cherng was born in Mawlamyine, Myanmar (formerly British Burma), and grew up in Hong Kong.
+She attended Clementi Secondary School and then moved to the United States for higher education.
+She earned a Bachelor of Science degree in applied mathematics from Oregon State University in 1970.
+Later, she completed a Master of Science degree in computer science and a Ph.D. in electrical engineering from the University of Missouri.

 Rise to Success